Skip to main content

 Code Example:

-Can you explain the function and syntax of the getResponseHeader() method?
+Can you explain the function of the getResponseHeader() method?

 View Answer: